wheresrhys/wheresrhys.github.io/_posts/2020-06-10-song-thrush.md

   <source src="/assets/song-thrush.mp3" type="audio/mpeg">
 </audio>

-We walk through the long gras towards the reeds, where sedge and reed warblers churr their morning welcome.
+We walk through the long grass towards the reeds, where sedge and reed warblers churr their morning welcome.
 Overhead, ragged-winged mid-moult crows return from their early morning reconnaisance and a peregrine, stiff and heavy as an axe, glides east into the white glow of morning.

 ![marshes](/assets/img/marshes.jpg)